Key Takeaways

 Can a non-occupant co-borrower later live in the home?

-While specific loan term can vary, there are generally no restrictions preventing a non-occupant co-borrower from residing in the property in the future.
+While specific loan terms can vary, there are generally no restrictions preventing a non-occupant co-borrower from residing in the property in the future.

 What qualifications are needed for a non-occupant co-borrower?